-This is usually provided via Education, Health and Care Plan (EHCP).
-This means the class teacher or SENCo will have identified a pupil as needing a particularly high level of support or small group teaching which cannot be provided from the budget available to the school.
-Usually they will also need support from professionals outside the school.
-This may be from Local Authority central services such as the ASD Outreach Team or Sensory Service (for pupils with a hearing or visual need) outside agencies such as the Speech and Language Therapy (SALT) Service.
+This is usually provided via an Education, Health and Care Plan (EHCP).
+This means the class teacher or SENCo will have identified a pupil as needing a particularly high level of support or small group teaching which cannot be provided by the universal and targeted support available in school.
+Usually, they will also need support from professionals outside the school.
+This may be from Local Authority central services or outside agencies such as the Speech and Language Therapy (SALT) Service.
 If a child meets the local authority threshold criteria, the school (or parents/carers) can request that the Local Authority carry out an assessment of the pupil's needs.
 If the LA agrees to the request, they will complete an assessment and either write an EHCP or decline and the school will continue with the support at a targeted level.
 There will be a meeting in school to ensure a plan is in place in order so that the pupil makes as much progress as possible.
-An EHCP is for pupils whose learning needs are severe, complex and lifelong and need more than a specified number of hours support in school.
+An EHCP is for pupils whose learning needs are severe, complex, and long-lasting and need more than the targeted support available in school.